Life (magazine): Weekly news magazine

-On March 25, 1966, Life featured the drug LSD as its cover story.
-The drug had attracted attention among the counter culture and was not yet criminalized.
+On March 25, 1966, Life featured a cover story on the drug LSD.
+The drug had attracted attention among the counterculture and was not yet criminalized.

 In March 1967, Life won the 1967 National Magazine Award, chosen by the Columbia University Graduate School of Journalism.

 Despite the industry's accolades and its coverage of the U.S. mission to the Moon in 1969, the magazine continued to lose circulation.
-Time Inc. announced in January 1971 its decision to reduce circulation from 8.5 million to 7 million, in an effort to offset shrinking advertising revenues.
-The following year, Life cut its circulation further, to 5.5 million beginning with the January 14, 1972 issue.
-Life was reportedly not losing money, but its costs were rising faster than its profits.
+In January 1971, Time Inc. announced its decision to reduce the magazine's circulation from 8.5 million to 7 million in an effort to offset shrinking advertising revenues.
+The following year, Life cut its circulation further to 5.5 million beginning with the issue from January 14, 1972.
+The magazine was reportedly not losing money, but its costs were rising faster than its profits.
 Life lost credibility with many readers when it supported author Clifford Irving, whose fraudulent autobiography of Howard Hughes was revealed as a hoax in January 1972.
 The magazine had purchased serialization rights to Irving's manuscript.

-Industry figures showed that some 96% of Lifes circulation went to mail subscribers, with only 4% coming from the more profitable newsstand sales.
-Gary Valk was publisher when on December 8, 1972, the magazine announced it would cease publication by the end of the year and lay off hundreds of staff.
+Industry figures showed that some 96% of Life's circulation went to mail subscribers, with only 4% coming from the more profitable newsstand sales.
+Gary Valk was publisher when, on December 8, 1972, the magazine announced it would cease publication by the end of the year and lay off hundreds of staff.
 The weekly Life magazine published its last issue on December 29, 1972.

 From 1972 to 1978, Time Inc. published ten Life Special Reports on such themes as "The Spirit of Israel", "Remarkable American Women" and "The Year in Pictures".
 With a minimum of promotion, these issues sold between 500,000 and 1 million copies at cover prices of up to $2.